IBM-Developer-Advocacy-India/openshift-101/README.md

 1)Accessing IBM Cloud - the Free Lite Account
 2)Getting started on Openshift Platform
 - Working with the OpenShift Web Console
-- Working with the occommand line tool
+- Working with the oc command line tool

 ## Accessing IBM Cloud - the Free Lite Account